by Maria Wood

 In recent years interest in the ERA has undergone a revival.
 In 2017, Nevada’s Legislature endorsed it, followed by Illinois in 2018, and Virginia in January 2020.
 With Virginia’s endorsement, the ERA achieved the 38 votes needed for ratification; however, it has yet to be officially added to the U.S. Constitution as legislators wrangle over whether the amendment can be passed so far past the deadline.

 Where the ERA stands now

-With passage in the Senate in doubt, the ERA was dealt another significant setback in January 2020 when the Department of Justice’s Office of Legal Counsel declared ratification could not take place because the deadline had passed.
+The ERA was dealt another significant setback in January 2020 when the Department of Justice’s Office of Legal Counsel declared ratification could not take place because the deadline had passed.
 Complicating the question further is the fact that five states—Idaho, Kentucky, Nebraska, Tennessee and South Dakota—had rescinded their previous approval of the ERA in the late 1970s.